Freqently Answered Questions

 Yes, as long as you have given us a valid mobile phone number or email address our courier will send you a tracking code, you can track your order in real time to the point of delivery.

-No, we work with 25 small-scale farms who each grow a range of our livestock.
+No, we work with 25 small-scale farms who each rear a small herd of our livestock.
 You can find more about our farms here.

 At Pipers Farm you will find a herd of Red Ruby cattle and a flock of Suffolk sheep finishing on our lush grass.
-When weather permits we have a small passel of Saddleback hogs.
+When weather permits we have a small passel of Saddleback hogs in the orchard.
 The only other livestock you'll find at Pipers Farm is our properly free-range pack of dogs!

 Yes, all our ruminant livestock only ever have mother's milk before grass for their entire lives.
 They are never ever fed cereals or concentrates.